Get To Know 'Skaters For Skater' Founder Nuka Lachman

 Where in Morocco does Skaters For Skaters work, and do you plan to expand the foundation into other countries?

-I have this urge to provide and help those who don't have access and opportunities for creating a better future to the fullest extent, without consideration of borders.
+I have this urge to provide and help those who don't have access and opportunities to create a better future to the fullest extent without considering borders.

-I brought donations to Imsouane, Tamraght, Taghazout and I'm working on building a skatepark in Temara right now.
-For now, I'm focusing on building the skatepark in Temara and the aftercare in Morocco, the aftercare is really important to me and it's what Skaters For Skaters stands for.
+I brought donations to Imsouane, Tamraght, and Taghazout, and I'm currently building a skatepark in Temara.
+So, for now, I'm focusing on building the skatepark in Temara and the aftercare in Morocco; the aftercare is really important to me, and it's what Skaters For Skaters stands for.

 Is Skaters For Skaters funded solely on donations, or do sponsors also contribute to the foundation?

-Definitely solely on donations at this moment.
-Some of the donors are foundations where I personally know the people behind it.
-For instance, there is Skatepark Sweatshop and Wegdeck in The Hague, whose owner provided me with a workspace and he makes donations on a larger scale from time to time.
+Solely on donations at this moment.
+Some donors are foundations, and I know the people behind it.
+For instance, there is Skatepark Sweatshop and Wegdeck in The Hague, whose owner provided me with a workspace, and he makes donations on a larger scale from time to time.
 There are donation spots throughout The Netherlands and Raion Skate in Belgium.
-Then there are people who offer to help, share their stories, experiences and other useful information, which have been necessary.
-One of such is the organisation Women Skate The World.
-However, Skaters For Skaters currently has no big company or on-paper sponsorship behind it.
-There’s currently the local people in Morocco and myself that enjoy helping and learning from this work experience.
+Then some people offer to help and share their stories, experiences, and other helpful information, which has been necessary.
+One such is the organization Women Skate The World.
+However, Skaters For Skaters has no big company or on-paper sponsorship.
+The local people in Morocco and I enjoy helping and learning from this work experience.

 Have you faced any challenges running Skaters For Skaters?

-Well, obviously COVID right now, it's hard to travel to Morocco.
-In general, it's a lot of time and a lot of work – but it is worth it.
+With COVID right now, it's hard to travel to Morocco.
+In general, it's a lot of time and works – but it is worth it.
 It fulfills me.

 I don't care if someone finds what they want to do with their life at age 12 or 100.
-For me it is about doing what you have in mind, with your right mind.
+It is about doing what you have in mind, with your right mind.
 I wanted to be the person that I needed when I was younger.
-I struggled a lot and I want to make this world a better place for those who live in uncertainty.
+I struggled a lot, and I want to make this world a better place for those who live in uncertainty.

-Skaters For Skaters is already having a huge impact on communities.
+Skaters For Skaters is already having a significant impact on communities.
 What do you hope for the future of the foundation?

-I want to empower the people that I help to make opportunities for themselves based on what they want for their futures, reflect on their current needs and continue to work for it.
-It's hard to make a euro out of a dirham when there are not enough and not equal opportunities.
-I want the generation that I am helping right now to become a generation that will help out others too.
-I want them to feel satisfied with their work, because they are going to participate in shaping a better future for the next gen.
+I want to empower the people I help to make opportunities for themselves based on what they want for their futures, reflect on their current needs and continue to work for them.
+It's hard to make a Euro out of a Dirham when there are not enough equal opportunities.
+I want the generation I am helping right now to become one that will help others too.
+I want them to feel satisfied with their work because they will participate in shaping a better future for the next generation.